-Stephanie Landers is the program manager of the Keller Center.
-She manages the day-to-day operations at Princeton's new Entrepreneurial Hub at 34 Chambers Street, where the eLab is now based.
-Along with the eLab faculty advisor, Stephanie plans the program curriculum and workshops, invites service providers and industry experts to hold office hours, manages a team of summer associates (interns), and assists all eLab teams with their financing, housing, and other infrastructure needs.
+Stephanie Landers is an entrepreneurial program manager at the Keller Center in the Entrepreneurial Hub.
+She manages day-to-day operations at the Hub, where the eLab is now based.
+Along with the eLab faculty advisors, Stephanie plans the eLab program curriculum and workshops, invites alumni, specialists and industry experts to hold office hours, manages a team of summer associates (interns), and assists all eLab teams with their financing, housing, and other infrastructure needs.
 Stephanie serves as an invaluable resource to Princeton’s budding entrepreneurs.

 Joy Marcus has been a trailblazer in digital media for over 20 years, transforming traditional companies into digital leaders as well as developing new businesses.
 She was named by Crain’s New York as a Women to Watch in Tech in 2014 and to the Digital Power 50 by The Hollywood Reporter in 2009 and 2010.
 In 2014, she received a Women of Power and Influence Award from the National Organization for Women (NOW).
 Ms. Marcus is currently Executive Vice President and General Manager, Digital Video of Condé Nast Entertainment (CNÉ), a division of Condé Nast that develops and distributes premium digital video, television and film worth watching.
 As EVP/GM, Ms. Marcus is responsible for CNÉ’s digital video business including distribution, business development, technology and product development, revenue operations, marketing, communications and research.